 CRM automatically fills customer profiles with data, schedules mailouts, and frees you from babysitting your inbox.
 It keeps your agenda in order and has its eyes on your calendar.
 Large mailouts and email templates save time because instead of one email, you send hundreds simultaneously.
 In a nutshell, CRM clears your schedule for more important activities, like understanding your customers’ needs or sales.

-When downloaded to your smartphone, CRM lets you work on the go.
+When downloaded to your smartphone, sales CRM lets you work on the go.
 It brings customer databases to any mobile device, offering highlights of any previous conversations.
 Hence, you’re always prepared to close the deal.

 The bottom line